Docky37/alerts/readme.md

 - the OPS endpoints comunityEmail/{city} and phoneAlert/{firestation} (since v1.0).

 - the administrative medicalRecord endpoint to perform CRUD operations on MedicalRecord (since v1.1).

+- OPS#1 endpoint allows user to get the list of persons covered by a given fire station and the dissociated count of adults and children covered (since v1.2).

 It also contains actuators (health, info & metrics).